 Are you going for wool or cashmere, man-made or silk lining?
 All materials I work with are of the highest quality, but there is a big price difference between a British grown wool and a fleece from a wild goat native to the Himalayas.
 It is part of my job to advise you on the perfect cloth to suit your budget and garment.

 Do you prefer a plain or patterned cloth?
-The larger the ‘repeat’ of your woven check, the more generous I have to calculate your length of cloth to make sure your pattern will match in all places – one of the hallmarks of true bespoke tailoring.
+The larger the ‘repeat‘ of your woven check, the more generous I have to calculate your length of cloth to make sure your pattern matches in all places – one of the hallmarks of true bespoke tailoring.

-I have a fitting room on the Row and can see you there, at my Cheshire workshop or wherever suits you.
+I can see you at my Cheshire workshop, a fitting room on the Row, or wherever suits you.